cul-it/library-website-branding/README.md

 The *final* folder contains graphics that have been resized for use.
 These may be linked to directly from electronic resources.

+We recommend that you use *CUL-logo-reduced-insignia-344x45.png* for instances where the logo must be 45 pixels high or less.

 The *source* folder contains source files which can be resized as needed.

 Please contact libraryux@cornell.edu with any questions.